 Stimuli Generation.
 We generated the parameters in the improvement-choice and lottery-choice conditions so that the decisions in both conditions were ultimately between the same conjunctive lotteries.
-Accordingly, participants in the lottery-choice condition chose between a lottery that would result from improving the stronger-link and the lottery that would result from improvement-choice condition.
+Accordingly, participants in the lottery-choice condition chose between a lottery that would result from improving the stronger-link and the lottery that would result from improving the stronger-link and the lottery that would result from improving the stronger-link and the lottery that would result from improving the weaker-link in the corresponding improvement-choice condition.
 For example, a participant in the improvement-choice condition might choose between improving the weaker-link from 20% to 28% or improving the stronger-link from 40% to 56%.
 A participant in the lottery-choice condition might choose between a lottery with a 28%-chance weaker-link